smart-on-fhir/cumulus-library-covid/RUNNING.md

 ## 8. Set up `chart-review`

 - Run `pip install chart-review`
-- Copy `ctakes.csv` and `icd10.csv` from step 3 above into the same folder
-  you used for `labelstudio-export.json` above (the "chart review folder").
+- Copy the `.csv` files from step 3 above into the same folder you used for `labelstudio-export.json` above (the "chart review folder").
 - Add a new `config.yaml` file in that folder:
 ```yaml